swcarpentry/python-novice-inflammation/episodes/05-cond.md

 > ## Sorting a List Into Buckets
 >
 > The folder containing our data files has large data sets whose names start with
-> "inflammation-", small ones whose names with "small-", and possibly other files
+> "inflammation-", small ones whose names start with "small-", and possibly other files
 > whose sizes we don't know.
 Our goal is to sort those files into three lists
 > called `large_files`, `small_files`, and `other_files` respectively.
 Add code
 > to the template below to do this.
 Note that the string method